 Circumcision for Children – Getting Circumcised Before Adolescence

 Circumcision is usually done in the first few weeks after the birth of your boy.
 The procedure is also routinely done for older boys at Gentle Procedures Clinic.
 No medical referral is required.
 Your primary care doctor may refer you to our clinic for circumcision for your boy but your doctor does not need to make a referral for you.
-You can call us directly at 469-931-0684 or use the Contact form.
+You can call us directly at 469-931-0684.

-If you have questions regarding the appropriateness of circumcision for your son or any questions regarding specific details of the process at our clinic, you may choose to first book a consultation for your son before you schedule the circumcision appointment.
-To arrange a consultation with our doctors please call us, or use the Appointment Request Form.
+If you have questions regarding the appropriateness of circumcision for your son or any questions regarding specific details of the process at our clinic, you may choose to first schedule a consultation for your son before you make the circumcision appointment.
+To arrange a consultation with our doctors please call us at 469-931-0684.